Specializing in pet burials

 You may also coordinate the flower colors with the beach colors to create a cohesive look.
 You might also inform others that you intend to have a coastal theme for the funeral at sea so that they can find flowers to fit.

 3) Artwork With Images

-If you want to incorporate a coastal theme into the pet sea burials ceremony in Lynbrook, NY, but don’t want to use a lot of shells; you can achieve the same impact by including images of ammunition and other sea creatures.
+If you want to incorporate a coastal theme into the unattended sea burials ceremony in Lynbrook, NY, but don’t want to use a lot of shells; you can achieve the same impact by including images of ammunition and other sea creatures.